 11. Remember the Fresh Air

 It can be tiring sitting in front of a computer and not having the in-person socialization you are used to.
-Make sure you are taking breaks between your classes and, if you can, get some fresh air and sunshine.
+Make sure you are taking brain breaks between your classes and, if you can, get some fresh air and sunshine.

 In fact, one survey found that 75% of educators believe students who “spend regular time outdoors are more creative and better problem solvers.”